wattdepot/wattdepot/docs/overview/domainmodel.md

 * URL: If available for this meter, the URL represents an IP address where a collector can programmatically access measurement(s) made by this sensor.
 * Location: The coordinates (latitude, longitude, altitude) associated with the measurements made by this sensor.
-* Model: A description of the sensor.
+* Sensor Model: A description of the sensor.
 This can potentially include its protocol, version, etc.
 * Properties: A potentially empty list of key-value pairs that provide additional information about this sensor.

 ## Sensor Group